2018 has been a very challenging year, yet one full of personal growth. The reason behind that is unresolved grief.

 The way I’ve dealt with his loss has been by attempting to start living my own life in his terms, and by that I mean… not giving a single f*ck about what anyone thinks, and just LIVING.
 If I want to say something, I say it.
 If I want to do something, I do it.
 If I want to go somewhere, I go.
 I want to make sure that I have crazy stories and timeless knowledge to pass down to another generation just like my grandpa did.

 I wouldn’t have picked up surfing, tried climbing, hiked Angel’s Landing, traveled to Costa Rica, started this website, and gotten to know the amazing people I met through these experiences if it wasn’t for my grandpa Ciro.
 He has also brought my family closer, and made us bond in a way I didn’t know was possible.
 After his passing I was dreading Thanksgiving because the one prior to his sickness was one of the best times I’ve had with my family.
 However, this year’s Thanksgiving showed me that the Olveras are stronger than ever and are truly the people I can ALWAYS rely on.
 They support me, and I support them.
-They make me want to keep my grandpa’s legacy going, and make them proud like we were of him.
+They make me want to keep my grandpa’s legacy alive, and make them proud like we were of him.

 This experience also gave me a different perspective on death.
 Before I was very scared of the thought of leaving this earth, I now embrace it and know that when death comes it’s because God / The Universe decided it was my time.
 I am no longer afraid, and fully trust that my abuelito Ciro is watching over me.